Rock Eagle 4-H Environmental Education Program: Where Learning Comes to Life!

 The Essentials

-Applicants must have a bachelor's degree (education, natural science, environmental education, biology, forestry, outdoor education, or related fields preferred).
+Applicants must have a Bachelor's degree (education, natural science, environmental education, biology, forestry, outdoor education, or related fields preferred).
 Seeking individuals who exhibit creativity, flexibility, and leadership abilities as well as have well developed communication skills and a strong work ethic.

 Your First Move & Connections